dagster-io/dagster/README.md

 ### Avoid dependency nightmares

-Dagster’s repository model lets you isolate codebases, so that problems in one pipeline don’t bring down the rest.
+Dagster’s repository model lets you isolate codebases so that problems in one pipeline don’t bring down the rest.
 Each pipeline can have its own package dependencies and Python version.
 Pipelines run in isolated processes so user code issues can't bring the system down.

 ### Debug pipelines from a rich UI